 2. Good research follows a systematic, appropriate research methodology.

-The overall quality and success of a research study are largely determined by the research methodology it uses (Thattamparambil, 2020).
+The overall quality and success of a research study are largely determined by the research methodology it uses.
 Choosing an appropriate research methodology helps ensure that researchers can collect relevant data and use the right data analysis techniques.

 • Quantitative research methodologies involve the collection and analysis of numerical data to discover patterns, test relationships, and make predictions (Bhandari, 2021a).
 In doing quantitative research, surveys, experiments, and systematic observation can be used to collect accurate data.